sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/5000 - concepts/0400 - anchor-nuances.md

 - anchor 1 finds an instance of line B preceded by line A.
 - anchor 2 searches after the first instance of line A for a line B, and discards anything earlier in the document.

-To clarify the difference,  consider a simple PDF with the following content:
+To clarify the difference,  consider a simple document with the following content:

 ```
-EXAMPLE PDF
+EXAMPLE DOCUMENT

 Here is a B line sneakily inserted before the intro line.